Seminar Information

 During this interactive seminar, you will learn strategies to uncover the hidden strengths in others, increase your awareness of stereotypes, and discuss implementing various approaches to help each child be successful.
 Be prepared to actively participate; there will be plenty of moving around.
 Bring teen-age helpers who are or want to be leaders, e.g., faith groups, scouting, schools.
 (CICC)

-Inclusion: It's Developmentally Appropriate Care for All Children!
+Inclusion: Developmentally Appropriate Care for All Children!
 (MNCPD)

 It's Circle Time Again